day8/re-frame/docs/clojurescript.md

 XXX inline REPL goes here

+Exercises:

+   - {:a 1 :a 4} -- oops

-So, let's talk about the two exceptions `lists` and `symbols`.
+So, let's talk about the two exceptions `lists` and `symbols` ...

 ## Evaluating Symbols

 Symbols don't evaluate to themselves.
 Instead, they evaluate to the value to which they are "bound".

-(More on how symbols are bound to values soon)
+Here, we mean "bound" in the sense of "is tied to" or "is associated with" or "refers to".

 Example evaluations: